atropos-null/LS/py109/py109_studyguide.md

 Python uses what's commonly called "**pass by object reference**" (some also call it "pass by assignment").
 This means:

 1. When you pass a variable to a function, the function parameter becomes a new reference to the same object that the argument variable points to, not the variable itself.
+An independent copy of that variable is not created.
 2. Since the parameter variables inside the function become new references to the same objects, the reference count goes up.
 3. Whether modifications inside the function affect the original object depends on whether the object is mutable or immutable